Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

   - using the effective linear transform (`PC * CDELT`) together with the native `CRLN-CAR / CRLT-CAR` axis semantics
 - inverse `CAR`
   - plane -> world lon/lat, checked by the same round-trip strategy
+- full pixel-center validation for `CEA`
+  - using the effective linear transform (`PC * CDELT`) together with the native `CRLN-CEA / CRLT-CEA` axis semantics
+- inverse `CEA`
+  - plane -> world lon/lat, checked by the same round-trip strategy

 Not compared against Astropy: